AB-1988

 2027-01-01

-Requires operators of companion chatbot platforms to implement a graduated crisis response system when users express credible crisis statements indicating intent to harm themselves or others.
-Upon detecting a credible crisis expression (determined through contextual analysis, not keyword detection alone), the chatbot must acknowledge distress, encourage human support, provide 988 Lifeline contact information, and warn of a potential pause.
-If the user reaffirms or escalates the crisis expression, the chatbot must initiate a mandatory 20-minute crisis interruption pause during which conversational output is suspended and crisis resources are prominently displayed.
-Operators must document all crisis detections and pauses, and beginning January 1, 2028, annually report this information to the Office of Suicide Prevention.
-The bill includes no enforcement mechanism, penalties, or private right of action.
+Requires operators of companion chatbot platforms to implement a graduated crisis response system when a chatbot detects a credible crisis expression — a user statement reasonably indicating intent to harm themselves or others, determined through contextual analysis rather than keyword detection alone.
+Upon first detection, the chatbot must acknowledge distress, encourage human support, and provide 988 Suicide and Crisis Lifeline contact information.
+If the user reaffirms or escalates, the chatbot must initiate a 20-minute 'crisis interruption pause' that suspends conversational output, displays a deescalation message, and prominently shows crisis resources.
+Operators must document all crisis detections and pauses and, beginning January 1, 2028, report annually to the Office of Suicide Prevention.
+The bill specifies no enforcement mechanism, penalties, or private right of action.

 Summary

-Requires operators of companion chatbot platforms to implement a graduated crisis response system when users express credible crisis statements indicating intent to harm themselves or others.
-Upon detecting a credible crisis expression (determined through contextual analysis, not keyword detection alone), the chatbot must acknowledge distress, encourage human support, provide 988 Lifeline contact information, and warn of a potential pause.
-If the user reaffirms or escalates the crisis expression, the chatbot must initiate a mandatory 20-minute crisis interruption pause during which conversational output is suspended and crisis resources are prominently displayed.
-Operators must document all crisis detections and pauses, and beginning January 1, 2028, annually report this information to the Office of Suicide Prevention.
-The bill includes no enforcement mechanism, penalties, or private right of action.
+Requires operators of companion chatbot platforms to implement a graduated crisis response system when a chatbot detects a credible crisis expression — a user statement reasonably indicating intent to harm themselves or others, determined through contextual analysis rather than keyword detection alone.
+Upon first detection, the chatbot must acknowledge distress, encourage human support, and provide 988 Suicide and Crisis Lifeline contact information.
+If the user reaffirms or escalates, the chatbot must initiate a 20-minute 'crisis interruption pause' that suspends conversational output, displays a deescalation message, and prominently shows crisis resources.
+Operators must document all crisis detections and pauses and, beginning January 1, 2028, report annually to the Office of Suicide Prevention.
+The bill specifies no enforcement mechanism, penalties, or private right of action.

 Enforcement & Penalties